inhji/akedia_mirror/DEPLOY.md

 ## Deploy an upgrade

+> Right now pgrading does not work reliably due to a possible bug in edeliver.
+Should rather do a new release each time.

 There are two tasks to deploy an upgrade:

 ### Upgrade

-Upgrading cleans all dependencies from the previous build and therefore takes longer
+Upgrading cleans all dependencies from the previous build and therefore takes longer than `mix hotfix`.

 ```bash
 mix upgrade